sussjb99/PUDIS-2.0/README.md

 - **After adding, removing, or modifying files:** <br>
   Update the File Baseline and Re‑Generate Recovery Data.

-**Note** <br> The software will automatically notify you if a required step has not yet been completed.
+**Note**  The software will automatically notify you if a required step has not yet been completed.

 ---